tashburn/diffstory/README.md

 A diff library to assist in managing revision histories of common Javascript data structures.

 - It's small and fast with minimal dependencies
-- Handles objects, arrays, strings, numbers, booleans (the "supported types")
+- Handles objects, arrays, strings, numbers, booleans
 - Can diff from one structure to the other, even if different types
 - Produces small human-readable diffs
-- Diffs are composed of basic Javascript structures that are easily serializable
+- Diffs are composed of basic non-cyclic Javascript structures that are easily serializable and storable
 - Can use a diff to "time-travel" a structure forward
 - Can use a diff to "time-travel" a structure backwards
 - Uses a fast "smallest common subsequence" algorithm for nice diffs of strings and arrays